 - Survey Information Distribution - When the certified survey is received, OEG personnel must ensure that the survey information is uploaded into the OE/AAA system and change the accuracy code within the study as appropriate.

 - The FAA is authorized to establish, operate, and maintain air navigation and communications facilities and to protect such facilities from interference.
-During evaluation of structures, factors that may adversely affect any portion or component of the NAS must be considered.
+During the evaluation of structures, factors that may adversely affect any portion or component of the NAS must be considered.
 Since an electromagnetic interference potential may create adverse effects as serious as those caused by a physical penetration of the airspace by a structure, those effects must be identified and stated.
-Proposals will be handled, when appropriate, directly with FCC through Spectrum Assignment and Engineering Services.
+Proposals will be handled, when appropriate, directly with FCC through Technical Operations Spectrum Engineering Services Group/Spectrum Assignment and Engineering Team.

 - Technical operations services personnel must evaluate notices to determine if the structure will affect the performance of existing or proposed NAS facilities.
 The study must also include any plans for future facilities, proposed airports, or improvements to existing airports.